IPL Hair Removal: How to Do It Yourself Safely

 So you got a new IPL hair removal device.
 Read on for tips on how to safely and effectively use it at home.

 Perhaps one of the trickiest things to DIY is hair removal.
 Sure, you can remove hair — but did you do it right?
-Thankfully, many options are available for women of various lifestyles, body hair types, and skin types.
+Thankfully, many options are available for women of various lifestyles, types, and .
 There’s even the option , which is awesome.
 Other possibilities are shaving, waxing, depilatory creams, and DIY IPL hair removal.

 Laser?
 At home?
 Sounds dangerous!
 TBH, it can be.
 There is a significant risk of burning the skin or redness and irritation at the very least.
 It happens when you’re not using a quality IPL device or you don’t know how to use it properly.
 When doing IPL hair removal at home, use a device from a trusted brand (if you got it for P299, then, yes, it’s too good to be true) and follow instructions to a tee.